lim-zhiyu/Website-Design-System/readme.md

 # About
-This is a simple Codecademy project for learning HTML and CSS.
-You can view the webpage on: https://zhiyu-github.github.io/codecademy_website-design-system/
+A Codecademy project for learning HTML and CSS.
+It is a webpage that shows the style guide for building a website.
+The webpage is available at: https://lim-zhiyu.github.io/website-design-system/